FedBoosting: Federated Learning with Gradient Protected Boosting for Text Recognition: Proposed Method

-It is infeasible to encrypt $G^i_r$ and transmit it to the server directly, as \emph{Paillier} can only process integer value.
-To address this issue, we propose to convert $G^i_r$ into scaled integer form, denoted as $G^{' i}_r$ by multiplying with $1e^{32}$.
-As the weighting scheme at the server side will break the integer-only constrain for homomorphic computation, to ensure the correctness of aggregation, we divide $G^{' i}_r$ into $P$ pieces and then round to an integer according to $g^i_r=\lfloor G^{' i}_r/P \rceil$.
-There is a negligible precision loss as only the last few bits are dropped.
-For example, in the case of $P=10$, the value loss is only at the $32$-th bit, similarly, for $P=100$, the loss is at the $31$-th and $32$-th bits.
-Finally, $g^i_r$ is encrypted using \emph{Paillier} and the encrypted $g^{*i}_r$ is transmitted to the server.
-On the contrary, the client weight $p_r$ is converted to an integer by multiplying $P$ followed by a rounding operation.
-In \ac{FedBoosting}, the aggregation weight is computed with respect to Eqn.~(\ref{equ:boosting_p} \& \ref{equ:matrix}).
-The final encrypted global gradients $G^{*}_r$ can be computed by merging all gradients from clients (see Eqn.~(\ref{equ:FedBoost_merge})).
-The final encrypted global gradients $G^{*}_r$ is then transmitted back to each client to be decrypted and generate global weights by $\omega_r=\omega_{r-1}+G_r$, where $G_r$ is decrypted from $G^{*}_r$.
-The proposed secure aggregation approach using HE with quantized gradient is generalizable that can also be used for \ac{FedAvg}.
+Encrypting $G^i_r$ and directly transmitting it to the server is infeasible, as \emph{Paillier} can only process integer values.
+To circumvent this issue, we propose converting $G^i_r$ into scaled integer form, denoted as $G^{' i}_r$, by multiplying with $1e^{32}$.
+Since the weighting scheme at the server side would violate the integer-only constraint for homomorphic computation, we ensure aggregation correctness by dividing $G^{' i}_r$ into $P$ segments and then rounding to an integer according to $g^i_r = \lfloor G^{' i}_r / P \rceil$.
+This results in negligible precision loss, as only the last few bits are discarded.
+For instance, with $P=10$, value loss occurs only at the $32$-th bit, whereas for $P=100$, the loss occurs at the $31$-th and $32$-th bits.
+Finally, $g^i_r$ is encrypted using \emph{Paillier}, and the encrypted $g^{i}_r$ is transmitted to the server.
+Conversely, the client weight $p_r$ is converted to an integer by multiplying $P$ followed by a rounding operation.
+In \ac{FedBoosting}, the aggregation weight is computed according to Equ.~(\ref{equ:boosting_p} \& \ref{equ:matrix}).
+The final encrypted global gradients $G^{*}_r$ can be computed by merging all gradients from clients (see Equ.~(\ref{equ:FedBoost_merge})).
+The final encrypted global gradients $G^{*}r$ are then sent back to each client for decryption and global weight generation by $\omega_r = \omega{r-1} + G_r$, where $G_r$ is decrypted from $G^{*}_r$.
+The proposed secure aggregation approach using \ac{HE} with quantized gradient is generalizable and can also be employed for \ac{FedAvg}.